KarenHarley/KarenHarley/README.md

 ### Hi there 👋 My name is Karen Villagomez!

-- 💻 Programing is a hobby that I am very passionate about and continue to learn about!
+- 💻 Programing is a hobby that I am very passionate about and try to continue to learn about!
 - 🔭 I’m currently working a few projects to enhance and practice my programing skills...
 - 🌱 As of now, I am continuing to learn programing and web development in depth.
 - 💬 Ask me about ANYTHING related to projects and programing with javascript in general...